Liu Tao (footballer)

-Liu Tao (刘涛 (Liú Tāo); born 22 January 1985) is a Chinese football player who currently plays for Suzhou Dongwu.
+Liu Tao (刘涛 (Liú Tāo); born 22 January 1985) is a Chinese football coach and retired professional footballer who played as a defender.

-Club career
+Career

 Liu started his professional football career in 2006 when he was promoted into China League One side Jiangsu Sainty first team.
 He would eventually make his league debut for Jiangsu on 24 October 2009 in a game against Shandong Luneng Taishan.

-In March 2011, he made a free transfer to Tianjin Songjiang and signed a 2-year-contract with the club.
+In March 2011, he made a free transfer to Tianjin Songjiang and signed a two-year-contract with the club.

 Liu joined Guangdong Sunray Cave along with his teammate Wang Qiang in January 2013.

 On 16 February 2015, Liu transferred to China League Two side Dalian Transcendence.

 On 23 January 2017, Liu moved to League Two side Shenzhen Ledman.

 In March 2018, Liu transferred to his hometown club Suzhou Dongwu in the China League Two.

 On 27 February 2019, Liu transferred to League Two newcomer Chengdu Better City.
 He would go on to win promotion with the club as they came runners-up at the end of the 2019 China League Two season.
 He would be a vital part of the team as the club gained promotion to the top tier at the end of the 2021 league campaign.

+On 28 January 2026, Liu retired from professional football and joined Guangdong GZ-Power as assistant coach.